iterative/dvc.org/static/docs/use-cases/data-registry.md

 `dvc add`, the command to place existing data under DVC control, supports tracking both files

 [and directories](/doc/command-reference/add#example-directory).
-For this reason, adding compressed directories to a <abbr>project</abbr> is not recommended, especially when the files contained are already compressed (like typical image file formats).
+For this reason, adding compressed directory contents to a <abbr>project</abbr> is not recommended, especially when the files contained are already compressed (like typical image file formats).
+Also, uncompressing files after downloading them is an extra step we may prefer to avoid.

-While compression can save space for some files, such as tabular data stored in text files (CSV, TSV, JSON, etc.), versioning compressed files risks storing repeated files in the <abbr>cache</abbr> or
-[remote storage](/doc/command-reference/remote), when the dataset is not partitioned correctly.
-You will also need an extra step after downloading the files to uncompress the data.

-Let's add the entire `data/` dir to DVC instead to a new, Git-backed DVC
+Let's add the entire `data/` dir to DVC instead, in a new Git-backed DVC
 project:

 ```dvc